mstych/testy-test/README.md

-# testy-test IS THE MOST TESTABLE TEST
+# testy-test IS not THE MOST TESTABLE TEST